Skip to content

 Out of scope (deliberate):

 • TwinCAT 4026 Source-Only library references.
-The automation interface entry point is not publicly documented; ADR-0009 chose the compiled-library path instead, which is equivalent in build behaviour for in-sln references and uses only documented methods.
+The automation interface entry point is not publicly documented; TcKit takes the compiled-library path instead, which is equivalent in build behaviour for in-sln references and uses only documented methods.

 • .compiled-library (encrypted) output.
 Not exposed by the automation interface.